tiny8877/okta.github.io/_source/_docs/how-to/creating-token-with-groups-claim.md

  * Create an OAuth 2.0 or OpenID Connect client with the [Apps API](/docs/api/resources/apps#request-example-8).
 In the instruction examples, the client ID is `0oabskvc6442nkvQO0h7`.
  * Create the groups that you wish to configure in the groups claim.
 In the instruction examples, we're configuring the `WestCoastDivision` group, and the group ID is `00gbso71miOMjxHRW0h7`.

-### Use the Authorization Server with a Static Whitelist
+### Create Groups Claims with a Static Whitelist

-Now, use the instructions for your chosen authorization server to create a groups claim, assign a group whitelist to your client app, and configure a groups claim that references a whitelist:
+Now, use the instructions for your chosen authorization server to create a group claim, assign a group whitelist to your client app, and configure a groups claim that references a whitelist:

 * [Create a Token with Groups Claim and Okta Authorization Server](#create-a-token-with-groups-claim-okta-authorization-server)
 * [Create a Token with Groups Claim and Custom Authorization Server](#create-a-token-with-groups-claim-custom-authorization-server)

-### Use Group Functions for Static and Dynamic Whitelists
+### Create Groups Claims with a Static Whitelist

-You can use the [Okta Expression Language Group Functions](../../reference/okta_expression_language#group-functions)  to use static and dynamic whitelists.
+You can use the [Okta Expression Language Group Functions](/reference/okta_expression_language#group-functions) to use static and dynamic whitelists.

 * [Using Group Functions for Static Group Whitelists](#using-group-functions-for-static-group-whitelists)
 * [Using Group Functions for Dynamic Group Whitelists](#using-group-functions-for-dynamic-group-whitelists)